kiudee/chess-tuning-tools/README.rst

 Features
 --------

-* Optimization of chess engines using Bayesian optimization.
+* Optimization of chess engines using state-of-the-art Bayesian optimization.
 * Scoring matches using the pentanomial model for paired openings.

 Quick Start